Growing outdoor tomatoes in the subarctic and Alaska is not impossible. It’s actually quite possible to do, even without a greenhouse.

 A greenhouse or hoop house will significantly increase your ability to produce tomatoes in the subarctic.
 It is orders of magnitude better than outdoor growing.

 Even an unheated greenhouse will provide exponentially better harvests in the subarctic.

-With greenhouses, the absolute best thing you can do is to build a permanent or semi-permanent greenhouse.
+With greenhouses, the absolute best thing you can do is to build a permanent or semi-permanent greenhouse with appropriate temperature control and ventilation.
 There are many plans and ideas out there which can fit into a lot of different budgets.
 This isn’t in the cards for everyone, though.